damies13/TestDataTable/TestTools/JMeter/JMeter.md

 		1. Now you can use this variable created by the JSON Extractor in you Thread Group, e.g. $\{Retrieved\}

-	1. Getting a value from a TDT column
+	1. Sending a value to a TDT column

 		1. Right click your Thread Group and select Add, Sampler, HTTP Request